pingidentity/terraform-docs/docs/best-practices/index.md

 When Terraform creates and stores resources in state, iterated resources must be stored with a defined "key" value, that uniquely identifies the resource against others.

+#### Best practice

-Therefore it is a best practice to use a map of objects, where there is a static key:
+It is a best practice to use a map of objects, where there is a static key.
+Notice that `first_population` and `second_population` are both static keys for the objects we want to create:

 ```terraform
 variable "populations" {
   type = map(object({